SpikeInterface/spikeinterface/doc/modules/core.rst

     # turn any sortinto into NumpySorting
     sorting_np = sorting.to_numpy_sorting()

-    # or to SharedMemorySorting for parrallel computing
+    # or to SharedMemorySorting for parallel computing
     sorting_shm = sorting.to_shared_memory_sorting()